zaius/docs/content/docs/deploy/steps.md

         key-secret: $AWS_SECRET_ACCESS_KEY
 ```

-Note that if you can't find a deploy step for your use-case you can
+Note that if you can't find the right steps for your use-case you can
 [create your own!](/docs/steps/creating-steps.html)